ku-fpg/ku-fpg.github.io/people/andygill.md

 ## Bio and Background

-Andrew (Andy) Gill is an Associate Professor of Electrical Engineering and Computer Science at the University of Kansas, and holds the John
+Andrew (Andy) Gill is an Associate Professor of Electrical Engineering and Computer Science at the University of Kansas.
-E. and Winifred E. Sharp Teaching Professorship.
 He was born and educated in Scotland, and has spent his professional career in the United States.
-Andy received his Ph.D. from the University of Glasgow in 1996, then spent three years in industry as a compiler developer (Hewlett Packard, Metrowerks, Semantic Designs), and a year in academia as a principal project scientist (Oregon Graduate Institute).
-In 2000, he co-founded Galois, a technology transfer company that used language technologies to create trustworthiness in critical systems.
-In 2008 he returned to academia and research, joining the University of Kansas and the Information and Telecommunication Technology Center based in Lawrence, KS.
+Andy received his Ph.D. from the University of Glasgow in 1996, and has split his time since between industy and adaemdia, doing applied functional programming and compiler deveoplemnt.

+ * In 1996 through 1999, he worked as a compiler developer (Hewlett Packard, Metrowerks, Semantic Designs),
+ * One year in academia as a principal project scientist (Oregon Graduate Institute).
+ * In 2000, he co-founded Galois, a technology transfer company that used language technologies to create trustworthiness in critical systems.
+ * In 2008 he joining the University of Kansas, being awarded tenure in 2014.
+   From 2016 to 2019, he held the John E. and Winifred E. Sharp Teaching Professorship.
+ * In 2017 and 2018, he took a two year leave from academia, working on machine learning accelerators and compilers at Google.
+ * In 2019, he returned to Kansas and teaching.

 Since returning to academia, Gill has targeted the application areas of telemetry and signal processing, specializing in generating high